pivotal/docs-tap/prerequisites.md

         * GKE Autopilot clusters do not have required features enabled
     * Minikube
         * Reference the resource requirements below
-        * Hyperkit driver is supported on macOS only; Docker driver is not supported.
+        * Hyperkit driver is supported on macOS only.
+Docker driver is not supported.
+    * Tanzu Kubernetes Grid multi-cloud
     * vSphere with Tanzu v7.0 U3a (only possible with Tanzu Application Platform v1.0.1).

     For vSphere with Tanzu, [pod security policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)